City Lit photography course

 How will I be taught, and will there be any work outside the class?

 The course will be led by a course leader and course tutor team who are all professional photographers within various fields.
 You will be taught through workshops, short lectures and practical exercise.
 Individual assistance will be provided throughout the course alongside group presentations and critiques.

 The City Lit photography projects course puts equal emphasis on technical skills and ideas-based thinking and you will be expected to develop photographic projects and assignments independently outside the course.
 You will be encouraged to maintain a web presence of your images for informal critiques.

 You will also have access to Google classroom as our designated Virtual Learning Environment (VLE) where you will be able to access hand-outs, briefs and collaborate with peers outside of course hours.

 Google classroom login help.

 Are there any other costs?
 Is there anything I need to bring?

-You must have access to a camera that allows full manual control (i.e. any digital SLR camera).
-If you intend to use film be prepared for the substantial film and processing costs, although the course will actually emphasise digital techniques as film is now primarily the domain of art photography.
-City Lit has a range of digital SLR cameras, tripods and lenses which you are welcome to use during the hours of the class.
-You will need a high-capacity memory stick or a portable hard drive for the course – please note PC-formatted hard drives can be read by Apple Macs, but not written to.
+You must have access to a camera that allows full manual control (e.g. any digital SLR camera).
+The course will emphasise digital techniques.
+If you intend to use film, you should be prepared for the substantial film and processing costs.
+At City Lit, you will have access to a range of digital SLR cameras, tripods and lenses which you are welcome to use during the hours of the class.
+We cannot lend equipment between classes.

 When I've finished, what course can I do next?